Click here for a PDF version of this Calf Note

 To make the BRIX refractometer easier to use and adapt, I’ve created a “handy dandy” Excel spreadsheet that can be used and any of the 3 purposes (serum IgG, colostrum IgG or whole milk solids).

-Click here to download the Excel spreadsheet containing the BRIX calculator.
+Click the link to download the Excel spreadsheet containing the BRIX calculator.

 Instructions